lucieperrotta/ICG/hw4-NguyenPhanhoangPerrotta/icg17/readme.txt

 4.1 Fast Gaussian Blur

-We duplicated the texture to gave 2 copies of it, as explained in the pdf, and then modified the uses of the texture is accordance to that edit.
-Then we wrote the kernel we would use in the f_shader, and edited the gaussian_convolution so that it processes only the x or the y coordinate according to a parameter named "axis".
+We duplicated the texture to gave 2 copies of it, as explained in the pdf, and then modified the uses of the texture in accordance to that edit.
+Then we wrote the kernel we would use in the f_shader, and edited the gaussian_convolution so that it processes only the x coordinate or the y coordinate, according to a parameter named "axis" (need only one for loop, use a kernel array instead of weight, ...).
+The right texture to use is also bind or unbind depending on the parameter "axis".

 4.2 Screen Space Reflections

 To display a reflected cube in the framebuffer, we need to mirror the cam_pos and the cam_up vectors by inversing their z values.
 Then we compute a new view_projection matrix using these mirrored vectors.
 At the end we can display our cube in the framebuffer (using bind and unbind functions around it).

 In the floor_fshader, we get the window height and width from the texture (using textureSize function), use gl_FragCoord to obtain the new coordinates u and v, normalized using window width/height.
-We can at the end display both the floor texture with the cube texture using the mix function (THE V COORDINATE IS FLIPPED USING....).
+We can at the end display both the floor texture with the cube texture using the mix function.
+The v coordinate, once normalized, need to be flipped (1-v) to obtain the right rotation direction.

 4.3 Motion Blur